joncheng-dev/scilab-inventory-checker/research-log.md

 - ~4:20 PM - Firebase/Firestore documentation: Found that the approach I was using is an outdated version.
 Works with new implementation.
 - ~4:25 PM - Now proceeding with next step: Have a check-out button shown in item details that collects the user's id upon clicking.

+#### Saturday, 12/09/2023

+- ~9:00 AM - Work on adding 'available' field to items.
+This value starts as true, and becomes false when user clicks to check out the item.
+Also researching how to simultaneously add this item to user's profile of items they currently are in possession of -- leading me to "batch writes" and "transactions".

 # Research TypeScript

 #### Watching "TypeScript Tutorial for Beginners"